Skegness Lifeboat Station: History

 A new lifeboat was placed at Skegness in 1888, a 37-foot lifeboat named Ann, John and Mary (ON 203), funded from the legacy of Mrs Ann Ball of London.
 In 1892, a new boathouse was constructed on the site of the old boathouse at South Parade.This boathouse had access doors for the lifeboat at either end of the building.
 There was also a watch room constructed on the first floor.
 This station was in use until 1990 when it was sold to a private buyer.

-Matthew Grunnill would be appointed Coxswain of Skegness lifeboat in 1908.
+Matthew Grunnill was appointed Coxswain of Skegness lifeboat in 1908.
 He had previously served at Chapel Lifeboat Station, first as crew, and then, following the retirement of his father Edward Grunnill, as Coxswain, until the stations closure in 1898.

 On 9 November 1912, the Norwegian brig Azha suffered heavy storm damage off the Humber estuary.
 Waterlogged and helpless, she drifted south for four days.
 Her crew were close to death when she was spotted, having run aground on the Skegness Middle Sand.
 The Samuel Lewis (ON 554), the station's last pulling and sailing lifeboat, was launched to assist.
 Despite the severe weather, the lifeboat managed to get alongside the Azha and take off her crew.
 The brig was breaking up and was abandoned.
 The Coxswain and Second Coxswain were awarded silver medals and given written thanks by King Haakon VII of Norway.